Welcome AU Parents!

 Parent Newsletters/Email Communication

-Want to be added to our email list to receive important information?
+Want to be added to our email list to receive important updates?
 Be sure to sign-up at this link: Parent Resources Email List (don't worry, we won't flood your inbox)

 Want a student's perspective on what's happening on campus or tips on how to support your student?
 Be sure to follow our student blog that has weekly updates!